dask/dask/docs/source/install.rst

 We also maintain other dependency sets for different subsets of functionality::

-   pip install "dask[array]"       # Install minimum requirements for dask array pip install "dask[bag]"         # Install minimum requirements for dask bag pip install "dask[dataframe]"   # Install minimum requirements for dask dataframe pip install "dask[delayed]"     # Install minimum requirements for dask delayed pip install "dask[distributed]" # Install minimum requirements for distributed dask
+   pip install "dask[array]"       # Install requirements for dask array pip install "dask[bag]"         # Install requirements for dask bag pip install "dask[dataframe]"   # Install requirements for dask dataframe pip install "dask[delayed]"     # Install requirements for dask delayed pip install "dask[distributed]" # Install requirements for distributed dask

 We have these options so that users of the lightweight core Dask scheduler aren't required to download the more exotic dependencies of the collections